CrowdStrike/Cloud-AWS/Container Security/eks-implementation-guide.md

 ## Pre-requisites

 - Existing AWS Account
-- You will need a workstation with a linux platform
+- You will need a workstation to complete the installation steps below
+  * These steps have been tested on Linux and should also work with OSX
 - Docker installed and running locally on the workstation
 - API Credentials from Falcon with Sensor Download Permissions
   * For this step and practice of least privilege, you would want to create a dedicated API secret and key.

 Various command-line utilities are required for this demo.
+These command line tools are listed in Option 2.
 The utilities can either be installed locally or through ready-made tooling container.
-We recommend the use of the container.
+We recommend the use of the container for consistency.

 ### Option 1: Use tooling container (recommended)